tox-dev/tox/docs/plugins.rst

 Start from a template

-You can create a new tox plugin with all the bells and whistles via a `Cookiecutter`_ template (see `cookiecutter-tox-plugin`_ - this will create a complete pypi-releasable, documented project with license, documentation and CI.
+You can create a new tox plugin with all the bells and whistles via a `Cookiecutter`_ template (see `cookiecutter-tox-plugin`_ - this will create a complete PyPI-releasable, documented project with license, documentation and CI.

 .. code-block:: shell